Welcome to The Elysian

 We create media projects imagining a better future

 We are thinking through the most important ideas of our time through collaborative media projects.
-Here are a few of our upcoming projects:
+Paid subscribers get everything published by the collective, and Collector subscribers get everything we publish as collectible print pamphlets.

 I’m Elle Griffin

 Hi, I’m Elle.
-I am the founder and editor for The Elysian.
-In 2023, I was named a Roots of Progress fellow and in 2022, I was awarded one of 10 places in Substack’s coveted fellowship program.
-After I serialized my first novel in my newsletter, I gave a TEDx talk about my experience and the return of serial publishing.
+I am the founder and editor for the Elysian Collective.
+For my work in human progress, I was named an O’Shaughnessy grantee in 2025, a Roots of Progress fellow in 2023, a Substack fellow in 2022.
+After I serialized my first novel in my newsletter, I also gave a TEDx talk about my experience and the return of serial publishing.

 My newsletter has been featured by The New York Times, BBC, Business Insider, Fast Company, The Information, Publisher’s Weekly, Means of Creation, and Morning Brew.
-I am also a freelance journalist with bylines at Esquire, Forbes, Every, and The Muse—a portfolio of my work can be found here.
+I am also a freelance journalist with bylines at Freethink, Esquire, and others.

 I want to see our media ecosystem transformed from doomer sensationalism, partisan journalism, and dystopian thought, to solutions-oriented journalism, speculative brainstorming, and generative thought about how we can create something better.
 I’d love to see that media ecosystem owned and operated by independent writers and podcasters and filmmakers rather than media moguls with an agenda, an algorithm, and an ad-captured sensationalist bent.